 All our sperm donors have a session with our counsellor.
 This is a confidential session to give you the opportunity to explore the short and long term implications of sperm donation and allow you to consider how sperm donation might affect you, your partner (if you have one), your children (if you have any) and any child who may be born as a result of your donation.
+We encourage donors to attend the counselling appointment with their partner if they have one.

 Counselling gives you a chance to ask questions in complete confidentiality.
 Our counsellor aims to enable you to come to a confident and comfortable decision about whether to donate sperm.
 There is no obligation to continue the process following your counselling session.
 As well as addressing any questions you may have, the counselling session also provides you with an opportunity to consider what information you would like to give about yourself, and to learn who might have access to this information and when.
-Counselling is available throughout your time at the clinic and you may return at any time in the future to see our counsellor if you have any issues concerning your donation.
+Counselling is available throughout your time at the clinic, and you may return at any time in the future to see our counsellor if you have any issues concerning your donation.